SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 >
 > **Trigger:** The artillerist takes damage.
 >
-> **Effect:** The artillerist can teleport up to 5 squares and ignores any effects associated with the damage
+> **Effect:** The artillerist can teleport up to 5 squares and ignores any effects associated with the damage.

 > ⭐️ **Psionic Conductor**
 >